Indore Madhya Pradesh, India Travel Guide

 Not applicable within Indore city.

-Lakes within parks offer boating
+Lakes within nature reserves offer boating

 No cable cars, funiculars, or unique local transport types.